ian-kent/gopan/smartpan/README.md

   - other CPAN mirrors
   - URL or local disk
   - Upload with curl or a web browser
+  - Command line
+    - From local file or URL
+    - To local or remote SmartPAN
 - Search by
   - module name
   - release archive name